Inteha (2003 film): Soundtrack

 The soundtrack of Inteha was composed by Anu Malik.
-Lyrics were written by Rahat Indori, Praveen Bhardwaj and Dev Kohli.
+The lyrics were written by Rahat Indori, Praveen Bhardwaj and Dev Kohli.
 Though Shreya Ghoshal was credited in the track "Ab Humse Akele Raha Jaaye Na", the female vocals for the song have originally been given by Alka Yagnik.

 Track listing

 Critical response

-Taran Adarsh of IndiaFM gave the film 1 star out of 5, writing "On the whole, INTEHA has more minuses than plusses.
+Taran Adarsh of IndiaFM gave the film one star out of five, writing, "On the whole, INTEHA has more minuses than plusses.
 At the box-office, due to tough competition with other films in its week of release and no hype or publicity to back it up, INTEHA will find it difficult to survive.
 Below average."
-Anita Bora of Rediff.com wrote "With thrillers, the key is getting all the ingredients right.
+Anita Bora of Rediff.com wrote, "With thrillers, the key is getting all the ingredients right.
 Else, it turns a little comical.
 Unfortunately, that is where Inteha suffers.
 Besides a few small shocks, there is not much left to the viewer's imagination.
 In the end, neither the decent music nor the commendable effort from its cast can save Inteha.
 All I can say is -- you might be better off this Diwali watching the lights in the sky.
 Else, be warned, you could be sorry.
 Really S-O-R-R-Y!!"